-Below is an example from the returned results.
-You can see the record type, the article title, the leading sentence of the article abstract and further bibliographic information for the record.
-If the full text article is available the 'View full text article' button is displayed.
+Below is an example of an article header from the returned results.
+You can see the resource type, the article title, the leading sentence of the article abstract and further bibliographic information for the record.
+If the full text article is available a button is displayed which gives access to the full text article.